Watch every Super Bowl 2020 trailer here

 Rick and Morty

 While it's not technically a trailer, Rick and Morty did feature in a Pringles commercial during the big game.
-It's a shame they couldn't use this commercial to also reveal when Rick and Morty season 4 will return in 2020, but hey, it's 30 seconds of Rick and Morty animation you've never seen before.
+It's a shame they couldn't use this commercial to reveal when Rick and Morty season 4 will return in 2020 – but hey, it's 30 seconds of Rick and Morty animation you haven't seen before.